Mithgol/phido/README.md

 1. Make sure that **Node.js** and **npm** are installed.
 (Follow the “[Installation](https://github.com/joyent/node/wiki/Installation)” article in the Node's wiki.)

-2. Download the [ZIP-packed](https://github.com/Mithgol/phido/archive/master.zip) source code of PhiDo and unpack it to some directory.
-Then run `npm install --production` in that directory (an Internet connection is necessary).
+2. Download the [ZIP-packed](https://github.com/Mithgol/phido/archive/master.zip) source code of PhiDo and unpack it to some directory where you want it to be installed.

-3. Download [node-webkit](https://github.com/rogerwang/node-webkit) (the recommended version which is mentioned [above](#requirements)).
-Either unpack it to the PhiDo's directory or put in some other directory.
-In the latter case, add the node-webkit's directory to your system's `PATH` variable's value (unless you plan to use the verbose node-webkit's path when you launch PhiDo).
+3. Run `npm install --production` in that directory (an Internet connection is necessary).

 You should create a configuration file for the installed PhiDo before you launch it.